 Kiel, February 4, 2019.
-The Techniker Krankenkasse (TK) is launching digital discharge management together with the University Hospital Schleswig-Holstein (UKSH) and the Kiel Pain Clinic.
-In the future, TK insured people will receive their discharge report immediately after a hospital stay in the electronic health record (eGA) TK-Safe.
-This makes the treatment results more structured and accessible to patients and doctors without waiting times.
-This means that further outpatient treatment can be carried out more quickly and in a more targeted manner.
-Rudolf Dück, head of the information technology department at the UKSH, said: “The connection of the eGA to discharge management fits perfectly into the digital agenda of the UKSH.
-Our goal is to have a keyboard-free hospital without complicated bureaucracy for employees and patients.”
+The Techniker Krankenkasse (TK) health insurance company, together with the University Hospital Schleswig-Holstein (UKSH) and the Kiel Pain Clinic, is launching digital discharge management.
+In the future, TK-insured individuals will receive their discharge report immediately after a hospital stay in their electronic health record (EHR) TK-Safe.
+This will make treatment results more structured and accessible to patients and doctors without waiting times.
+This will allow for faster and more targeted outpatient follow-up care.
+Rudolf Dück, Head of Information Technology at UKSH, explains: “The integration of the EHR into discharge management fits perfectly into UKSH’s digital agenda.
+Our goal is a keyboard-free hospital without cumbersome bureaucracy for staff and patients.”

-TK starts networking offensive in Schleswig-Holstein
+TK launches networking initiative in Schleswig-Holstein

-In addition to the UKSH and the Kiel Pain Clinic, the NordBlick Eye Clinic Bellevue in Kiel and the Park Clinic Manhagen in Großhansdorf will also connect their discharge management to TK-Safe.
-To do this, the hospitals will connect their information systems with an interface created by IBM Germany, which will enable the discharge reports to be transmitted to TK-Safe.
-Another interface is intended to connect the Kiel pain clinic's migraine app with the file.
-The pain diary kept in the app can then be transferred to the eGA and made available to the treating doctor with all of the patient's collected health information.
-Prof. Dr. Hartmut Göbel, chief physician at the Kiel Pain Clinic, welcomes the integration of the migraine app in TK-Safe: “Both patients and doctors benefit from digital self-management.
-Bundling the data in an app ensures a further improvement in medical care, therapy rules can be implemented sustainably and self-competence can be increased.”
+In addition to the University Hospital Schleswig-Holstein (UKSH) and the Kiel Pain Clinic, the nordBlick Eye Clinic Bellevue in Kiel and the Park Clinic Manhagen in Großhansdorf will also connect their discharge management systems to TK-Safe.
+The hospitals will link their information systems using an interface developed by IBM Germany, enabling the transmission of discharge reports to TK-Safe.
+A further interface is planned to connect the Kiel Pain Clinic's migraine app to the patient's electronic health record (EHR).
+The pain diary kept in the app can then be transferred to the EHR and made available to the treating physician along with all collected health information about the patient.
+Prof. Dr. Hartmut Göbel, Chief Physician of the Kiel Pain Clinic, welcomes the integration of the migraine app into TK-Safe: “Both patients and physicians benefit from digital self-management.
+Consolidating the data in one app further improves medical care, allows for the sustainable implementation of therapy guidelines, and enhances self-efficacy.”

-TK-Safe: digital data safe for health information
+TK-Safe: digital data vault for health information

-Explanatory film about TK-Safe
+Explanatory video about TK-Safe

 Questions and answers about the eGA